System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Charged-particle RAA dependence on pT and A

 Calculations based on the light-cone path integral (LCPI) formalism~\cite{Zakharov:2021uza} include medium-induced radiative energy loss applied to a pQCD baseline with nPDFs.
-The calculation shown in Fig.~\ref{fig:fig4} corresponds to model scenarios with or without the formation of a ``mini QGP'' (mQGP) droplet in \pp collisions, leading to different extrapolations toward small \A. The resulting \RAA calculation without QGP formation in \pp exhibits a stronger suppression at low \pt with respect to the measured \RAA but is compatible with the \RAA for larger systems.
+The calculation shown in Fig.~\ref{fig:fig4} corresponds to model scenarios with or without the formation of a ``mini QGP'' (mQGP) droplet in \pp collisions, leading to different extrapolations toward small \A. The resulting \RAA calculation without QGP formation in \pp exhibits some tension at low \pt with respect to the measured \RAA in light ion collisions, but is compatible for all \pt.
 The prediction with a QGP formation in \pp is in agreement with the data within the uncertainties.

 A complementary approach is provided by calculations that determine the jet transport coefficient \qHat using Bayesian inference constrained by heavy ion data~\cite{Xie:2022ght}.
 The variable \qHat characterizes the average \pt broadening per unit path length experienced by a high-energy parton traversing the deconfined nuclear medium.
 In this framework, the space--time evolution of the medium is described using 3+1 dimensional relativistic hydrodynamics~\cite{Pang:2012he}, and energy loss is implemented consistently across collision systems by scaling the temperature and path length distributions experienced by propagating partons.
 The resulting calculations reproduce the rise of \RAA toward smaller \A, and are compatible with the measurement within the uncertainties.